foxbenjaminfox/meteor-loading/README.md

 ````

 ## Tests
-[xyz:loading](https://atmospherejs.com/xyz/loading) has a test suite that uses tiny test.
-You can run the tinytest test suites of your site's packages using the `meteor test-packages` command.
+[xyz:loading](https://atmospherejs.com/xyz/loading) has a tinytest test suite.
+You can run your site's packages' tests using the `meteor test-packages` command.